AVEVA/CONNECT-data-services-developer-docs/content/api-reference/community/community-roles.md

 <a id="tocSrole"></a>
 <a id="tocsrole"></a>

 Identity internal representation of role.
-Unlike the public Role model which uses string identifiers, this internal Role model uses Guids.
-The public Role model originally comes from Infrastructure which uses and persists only string identifiers.
-In Identity, Guid is currently the type used internally for persisting Role identifiers.
+Unlike the public role model which uses string identifiers, this internal role model uses GUIDs.
+The public role model originally comes from infrastructure, which uses and persists only string identifiers.
+In Identity, the GUID is currently the type used internally for persisting role identifiers.

 #### Properties